Art composition might sound like something very theoric and boring, especially when all you want to do is have fun and relax while drawing.

 Value is very important t in a drawing.

 It’s what creates contrast in a painting.
 It is especially important when painting in black in white and why a lot of artists start their drawings in those tones and then add color.

-A good contrast of value is an essential element since, again, it will help guide the viewer’s attention but also create the balance in your painting!
+A good contrast of value is an essential element since, again, it will help guide the viewer’s attention and also create balance in your painting!

-We saw that the shape is the flat area, surrounded by an outline.
+We saw that the shape is a flat area, surrounded by an outline.